Freelance writing, editing, proofreading & translating

 I have several years’ experience as a writer, editor, and proofreader of academic and other texts.
 I work with PhD candidates and professional academics, many of whom are second-language English speakers.
 I have edited a range of academic texts published in established peer-reviewed journals, as well as consulting reports commissioned by the EU parliament.

 Alongside academic editing and proofreading, I also write, proofread and translate texts for album booklets.
-I take translation projects on a case-by-case basis, and am able to translate into English from Greek, French, Spanish, Portuguese, Italian, Swedish, German, and Dutch.
+I take translation projects on a case-by-case basis, and am able to translate into English from a number of languages.
 I can help with writing arts funding applications and academic research proposals.
 I hold a Master’s degree in English Literature and a PhD in Music Performance.
 For more information on my qualifications, please see my CV.

 Fees are typically hourly for proofreading and editing, and worked out on a project-basis for writing and translating.
 I am open to fee negotiations and can work with a sliding scale where that is necessary.
 If you are looking for academic proofreading, I am happy to work on a short sample of work (usually a few pages) free of charge, to give you an idea of what I can offer.